ActivityWatch/docs/src/faq.rst

 Can I change when ActivityWatch marks me as AFK?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Yes.
 The default AFK timeout is 3 minutes.
-To change it, open the ActivityWatch tray menu, choose the option to open the config folder, then edit the ``aw-watcher-afk`` config file.
+To change it, open the ActivityWatch tray menu, choose the option to open the config folder, then edit ``aw-watcher-afk/aw-watcher-afk.toml``.
 Set ``timeout`` to the number of seconds without keyboard or mouse activity before ActivityWatch should mark you as AFK.
 For example, ``timeout = 300`` marks you as AFK after 5 minutes.

-The file is named ``aw-watcher-afk.toml``.
 If the setting is commented out, remove the leading ``#`` before saving.
+After saving the file, restart ActivityWatch or ``aw-watcher-afk`` for the change to take effect.

 If idle or locked-screen time is still counted as active time, first check that ``aw-watcher-afk`` is running and that the Timeline view shows an ``afk`` period while you are away.
 See :doc:`configuration` for the related ``aw-watcher-afk`` options.